esphome/esphome-docs/components/sensor/xiaomi_ble.rst

 LYWSD03MMC
 **********

 Hygro thermometer, small square body, segment LCD, encrypted, broadcasts temperature, humidity and battery status.
-Requires a bindkey in order to decrypt the received data (see :ref:`obtaining_the_bindkey`).

 .. figure:: images/xiaomi_lywsd03mmc.jpg
     :align: center
     :width: 30.0%

-Configuration example:
+There are the following possibilities to operate this sensor:

+1. Xiaomi stock firmware (requires a bindkey in order to decrypt the received data, see :ref:`obtaining_the_bindkey`)
+2. Device flashed with `ATC MiThermometer <https://github.com/atc1441/ATC_MiThermometer>`__ custom firmware

+   - "Mi Like" advertisement (dummy bindkey required)
+   - "Custom" advertisement (no bindkey required)

+Configuration example for Xiaomi stock firmware or ATC MiThermometer firmware set to "Mi Like" advertisement:

 .. code-block:: yaml